Doug and Roger found alive after statewide hog hunt - NewsBreak

 The Denver police assigned a detective to the case and immediately requested surveillance footage from the hotel.
 It's unclear how the pigs were found, but today marks the Stock Show's two-day swine event which the Lee's were hoping to enter.

 An army of internet sleuths have been on the case since the pigs went missing late Saturday, or early Sunday.
-Tuesday morning, a panicked post put up by Tania's sister-in-law Michelle was shared nearly 3,000 times with alerts going out to Iowa, Oklahoma and Texas.
+Tuesday morning, a panicked post put up by Tania's sister-in-law had been shared nearly 3,000 times with alerts going out to Iowa, Oklahoma and Texas.

+Denver Police confirmed Tuesday morning the trailer was found and pigs survived the two-day ordeal.

 This story is developing and will be updated.